-- 1. Graduate from high school. - Achieve a GPA in 13 core courses which meets NCAA initial eligibility sliding scale of GPA and ACT/ SAT scores. - 3.
-Be certified by NCAA Initial Eligibility Clearinghouse after submitting an application and paying the required fee.
+- 1. Graduate from high school. - Achieve a GPA in 16 core courses which meets NCAA Initial eligibility sliding scale of GPA and ACT/SAT scores.

+- 3. Be certified by NCAA Initial Eligibility Clearinghouse after submitting an application and paying the required fee. - 4.
+Sign a 10.1 (final amateur certification) statement.